dokai/gitctl/README.txt

 The ``svn:externals`` property allows one part of a Subversion repository to depend on other parts (or other repositories) so that when checked out the dependent parts will be checked out also.
-Also, updating the main checkout will update all the dependent checkouts also.
+Also, updating the main checkout will update all the dependent checkouts.
 Externals are often used to put together a composite application which consists of multiple independent parts.

 The package provides a single script -- ``gitctl`` -- which reads in a configuration file and performs the appropriate clone / pull